 Saint Teresa's Day, October 15, commemorates the first time a Mass was celebrated in a Holy Child Convent in 1846.
-The Connelly Community observes St. Teresa's Day by celebrating Mass and participating in various activities on campus.
+The Connelly Community observes St. Teresa's Day by celebrating Mass and participating in Leadership Day Activities during which seniors take on the role of teachers, administrators and staff for the day.
+They teach all of the classes for the day and also shadow administrators and staff to get an idea of what each position involves and to assist in some of their jobs.